Dr. Amelia M. Stanton (she/her)

 Undergraduate Research Assistant

-Arijana is a sophomore undergraduate student currently earning her Bachelor of Arts in Psychology at Boston University.
+Arijana is a senior undergraduate student currently earning her Bachelor of Arts in Psychology at Boston University.
 Arijana’s research interests include examining the mental health of adolescent cancer patients and survivors and examining self-sexualization in adolescent girls from racial minorities.
 After completing her Bachelor’s, she hopes to pursue a doctorate in Clinical Psychology, focusing on adolescence.

 Kaylie Tan (she/her)